emberjs/rfcs/text/0000-add-logical-operators.md

 Add `{{and}}`, `{{or}}` and `{{not}}` helpers.

 #### `{{and}}`
-Takes at least two positional arguments, bound or unbound.
+Takes at least two positional arguments.
 Raises an error if invoked with less than two arguments.
 It evaluates arguments left to right, returning the first one that is not _truthy_ (**by handlebar's definition of truthiness**) or the right-most arguments if **all** evaluate to _truthy_.
 This is *NOT* equivalent to the `{{and}}` helper from `ember-truth-helpers` because unlike this proposed helper, the one in `ember-truth-helpers` uses Javascript's definition of truthiness.

 #### `{{or}}`
-Takes at least two positional arguments, bound or unbound.
+Takes at least two positional arguments.
 Raises an error if invoked with less than two arguments.
 It evaluates arguments left to right, returning the first one that is _truthy_ (**by handlebar's definition of truthiness**) or the right-most argument if all evaluate to _falsy_.
 This is *NOT* equivalent to the `{{or}}` helper from `ember-truth-helpers` because unlike this proposed helper, the one in `ember-truth-helpers`